SuikaCider/suikacider.github.io/_posts/0 Pronunciation 101/0000-05-27-Phonetics-Biomechanics-of-Pronunciation.md

 ### [Element 1] Place of articulation
 ![Places of Articulation](https://scriptsource.org/cms/sites/s/media/database/ssproto/entries/vg/ka/vgkauynhzh_Face.png){: width="400" height="700" }
 _A map of your speech organ_

+### [Element 2] Manner of Articulation

+### [Element 3] Voicing

+### Funny business you can figure about later

+Combining the above three things gives you the basic recipe for a given sound, called the "phonemic" representation.
+You can think of these "phonemic" representations as being kind of like headwords—the only form you'll see in the dictionary is "eat", but, in practice, "eat" actually has several forms: eats, eating, ate, eaten.

+When we want to show these more specific "other" forms of a specific sound, we can use what are called [diacritic markers](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet#Diacritics_and_prosodic_notation) to show things like [(lip) roundedness](https://en.wikipedia.org/wiki/Roundedness) and [tongue shape](https://en.wikipedia.org/wiki/Tongue_shape).
+While not always needed, this information can be helpful because one basic sound may have multiple possible realizations in another language, called [allophones](https://en.wikipedia.org/wiki/Allophone).

+- Phonemic transcriptions use forward slashes: /p/ is the "basic" P sound
+- Phonetic transcriptions use brackets: [P^h^] refers to a P pronounced with a lot of expelled air (compare the P in *pot* vs the one in *spot*)

 ## The "recipes" of vowels